kushaniperera/Blog/pages/Ethics%3A A Graphic Guide.md

 	- Machiavelli:All good rulers should have virtues but also the ability do the immoral for the right end.
 	- Utilitarianism
 		- Bentham: Morals are what will increase pleasure and reduce pain.
 	- Immanuel Kant: Deontoloy (Believing in duty).
 Moral actions are those done from a sense of duty.
+Morality is choosing duties, not wants or consequences